 To succeed in today’s increasingly complex and regulated business environments, you need to move quickly and confidently.
 Our legal practice works closely with other services across Moore Kingston Smith to offer our clients comprehensive and efficient solutions.

-Our collaborative and flexible approach means we’re able to bring expert legal support to the business opportunities and challenges that you face, whether you’re a corporate, a private individual or a not for profit client.
+Our collaborative and flexible approach means we’re able to bring expert legal support to the business opportunities and challenges you face, whether you’re a corporate client or a private individual.

-Not only are we a trusted pair of hands for your legal and business affairs, but because we’re able to combine and harness insights from across all our advisory services, we can help you act decisively to achieve your goals.
+Not only are we a trusted pair of hands for your legal and business affairs, we also combine and harness insights from our tax, accountancy and other advisory services to help you achieve your goals.

-Our solicitors focus on legal services in the following areas:
+Our team of solicitors are experts in personal legal advice, including the following areas: